XavierOwen/Notes/README.md

 I'll try to avoid using macros in the future

-The `.css` file is the `others` folder one I'm currently using, feel free to try
+The `.css` file in the `others` folder is the one I'm currently using, feel free to try